-Start with warm clothes
+Start with a warm base layer

 A terrific feature the newer Columbia jackets have is a zip-out liner.
 This helps if the weather is warmer and sunny one day but snowy and cold the next.
 Plus, you can just take one jacket and wear the liner alone apres ski!